USS Crommelin: 1990s

+2000s

 In February 2000, Crommelin was awarded the Battle "E" for Destroyer Squadron 31 as well as each of the four command excellence awards.
 Other accomplishments included the 1999 Commander in Chief, Pacific Fleet Retention Excellence Award, 1999, Commander, Naval Surface Forces Pacific (COMNAVSURFPAC) Surface Ship Safety Award, COMNAVSURFPAC Self-Sufficient Ship of the Quarter Award (Q4 FY99 and Q2 FY00), and the distinction of being the first Pearl Harbor ship to hoist the Enlisted Surface Warfare Specialist Pennant.

 During WESTPAC 2000, eighteen non-compliant vessels were boarded by Crommelins Visit Board Search and Seizure Team, twelve were found to be smuggling petroleum products from Iraq and diverted to friendly ports for disposal of the ships and their illegal cargo.
 On the eve of the homecoming from deployment, Crommelin received her second consecutive Battle Efficiency Award.

 From 18 April 2001 to June 2001, Crommelin was dry-docked at Pearl Harbor Naval Shipyard for Dry-dock Selected Restricted Availability.
 In January 2002 Crommelin received the 2001 COMNAVSURFPAC Surface Ship Safety Award.

+Crommelin outward bound past Diamond Head, May 2004.

+Crommelin with an Argentine Navy P-3 Orion during joint operations at the Panama Canal.

 From 12 May 2004 to 12 November 2004, Crommelin was deployed to the SOUTHPAC AOR with Coast Guard Law Enforcement Detachment (LEDET) 105 in support of the war on drugs, conducting counter-narcotics operations in the Pacific Ocean and Caribbean Sea.
 In that time, she became the most second most successful counter-narcotics ship with the seizure of 44806 lb of cocaine, including 26,369 pounds from the Belize-flagged vessel San Jose on 23 September 2004.
 She held that record until the bust of the Panamanian flagged motor vessel Gatun off the coast of Panama in March 2007, carrying approximately 42845 lb of cocaine.
 During this deployment, America's Battle Frigate also participated in exercises UNITAS-04 and PANAMAX-04, training the Navies and Coast Guards of various Central- and South-American countries in counter-narcotics and counter-terrorism tactics at sea.